noltron000/how-i-roll/PROPOSAL.md

 ## Project Scope
-This project has been started late.
-The deadline is within the week.
+This project has a week to be completed.
 Because of this, careful scoping mechanisms have been put in place.

 The idea is that a project MVP can be shipped within a few hours.
 At its core, this app is incredibly simple.
-Once this is done, more features can easily be added to the application.
+Once this is done, more features can easily be iterated into the application.

 This version of the application will be bare-bones basic.

 ### `v0.1` MVP
 There is limited scope for this iteration.
 Hopefully this can be set up in a few hours.
-The biggest hurdle will be deploying a live web app to heroku or netlify using a GoLang backend.
+The biggest hurdle will be deploying a live web app to heroku or netlify.

 #### `HTML` Components
 The components for this version will be limited.
 Just three elements are needed: